 Visit our 'How to Apply' page on the website for details of how to make an application.

 If I apply am I guaranteed a place on the course?

-The BCLT Summer School has been running for 20 years and is a popular Summer School with a very good reputation.
+The BCLT Summer School has been running for over 20 years and is a popular Summer School with a very good reputation.
 Therefore, some of our workshops can be oversubscribed.
 This is why we ask applicants to choose a first and second preference if that is possible for them and their interests.
 If your application is not successful on this occasion we are always happy to provide feedback.
-If I workshop is oversubscribed we work with the workshop leader to try to create a group that we feel will work well together based on the information from your application and supporting documents.
+If a workshop is oversubscribed we work with the workshop leader to try to create a group that we feel will work well together based on the information from your application.
 We contact all applicants after the deadline to state whether your application has been succesful.
 If you have applied you will hear whether your application has been successful at the beginning of June.
 It is at that point that we will send you a link to book onto and pay for the course in full.